Member Organizations

 Association of National Accountants of Nigeria (ANAN)

-ANAN collaborates with the Financial Reporting Council of Nigeria (FRC) on audit and other professional standards.
-The association is a member of IFAC, the Pan African Federation of Accountants (PAFA) and the Association of Accountancy Bodies in West Africa (ABWA).
+ANAN collaborates with the Financial Reporting Council of Nigeria (FRC) on audit and professional standards matters.
+The association is a member of the International Federation of Accountants (IFAC), the Pan African Federation of Accountants (PAFA), and the Association of Accountancy Bodies in West Africa (ABWA).

 Institute of Chartered Accountants of Nigeria (ICAN)

-The ICAN is a founding member of ABWA, IFAC, and PAFA.
+ICAN is a founding member of ABWA and is also a member of IFAC and PAFA.

 Adoption of International Standards